nicolasramy/git-glow/README.md

 #### Start a new hotfix

-To create a hotfix from the last release merged on the **master** branch.
+To create a hotfix from the last release merged on the **main** branch.

 ```bash
 git glow start hotfix